|

 A brief and much needed reality check: The Universe (the

-capitalized one, not the model one) does NOT expand.
+capitalized one, not the model one) does not expand.
 Perfectly valid

-pick and choose fundamental principles.
+reality.
 Principles are valid not

 because they have been proven valid, but rather because they are